You are here

 All majors are a good match for our program!

 Being in the Leadership RAP is more than just a residential experience.
 As an academic program at the university, our classes share the same academic rigor of classes across campus.
+You can find a current list of all Leadership RAP classes and descriptions in the CU Course Catalog located at http://www.colorado.edu/catalog/2015-16/courses?subject=LDSP Courses specific to studies programs and their descriptions may be found through links on your right.
 Housing in our RAP is dependent upon LDSP classes being taken both semesters.
 Students across all schools and majors have achieved both the Certificate and the Minor in the Study and Practice of Leadership.

 NOTE: Engineering and Business majors do need to plan carefully to optimally combine their major course credits with Leadership RAP course credits.
 For example, students may need to adjust the semester that major courses are taken to accommodate Leadership courses.
 We have developed the following documents for these students to show how they can best combine RAP program courses with the rest of their degree plan.